-Casketed remains at HMP must be placed within a concrete outer burial vault.
-This vault limits transmission of seepage and associated decay products into the surrounding environment.
+Casketed remains at HMP must be placed within a concrete outer burial containervault.
+This containervault limits transmission of seepage and associated decay products into the surrounding environment.
 For single casketed burials, HMP would typically excavate plots to a depth of 6 feet.
 Plots would be excavated to a depth of 9 feet if an owner intends for the future interment of a second casket.
-Regardless of the number of remains interred, the casket would first be lowered into the concrete burial vault situated in the excavated plot.
-A vault cover would then be lowered and placed over the open top of the vault.
+Regardless of the number of remains interred, the casket would first be lowered into the concrete burial containervault situated in the excavated plot.
+A vault cover would then be lowered and placed over the open top of the containervault.
 HMP would then fill and cover the grave site with soil.
 The soil would be tamped with any remaining sod placed back on the burial site.

 Passive recreational activities now occurring within the HMP property by the public would continue at the same level in the future.
 Area residents typically use the site for walking (exercise) during the mornings and afternoons (about 30 to 40 persons total daily).
 With the veteran's cemetery, there is more than enough open space for persons to comfortably walk, and the expanded cemetery area would not attract more persons for such activities.
+However, these activities would be allowed within the cemetery expansion area similar to existing portions of HMP.
+Passive recreational activities would not be allowed in the Cultural Preserve or undeveloped portions of the Petition Area surrounding the cemetery expansion area.